OliverCrimson/python-project-lvl1/README.md

     -Progression.
 A list of numbers is shown you, but one digit is missing.
 You should type missing digit.
     -Prime numbers.
 You should tell whether shown number is prime or not.
     -Calculator.
 There you should solve an expression.

 Installation:

-    -Save dist folder on your computer and run $make package-install -After package is installed, run any of the following commands through console.
+    -Progremm requires linux as an OS, keyboard.
+Python ^3.8, prompt ^0.4.1 -Save dist folder on your computer and run $make package-install -After package is installed, run any of the following commands through console.
     -brain-calc to run calculator game.